-The notified body shall have expertise, facilities and documented procedures that are sufficient to effectively conduct the conformity assessment activities for which the notified body in question is designated, taking account of the relevant requirements set out in Annexes IX to XI and in particular the following requirements:
+The notified body shall have expertise, facilities and documented procedures that are sufficient to effectively conduct the conformity assessment activities for which the notified body in question is designated, taking account of the relevant requirements set out in Annexes IX to XI, and in particular all of the following requirements:

-- to appropriately plan the conduct of each individual project, - to ensure that the composition of the assessment teams is such that there is sufficient experience in relation to the technology concerned, and that there is continuous objectivity and independence, and to provide for rotation of the members of the assessment team at appropriate intervals, - to specify the rationale for fixing time limits for completion of conformity assessment activities,

-- to assess the manufacturer's technical documentation and the solutions adopted to meet the requirements laid down in Annex I, - to review the manufacturer's procedures and documentation relating to performance evaluation, - to address the interface between the manufacturer's risk management process and its appraisal and analysis of the performance evaluation and to evaluate their relevance for the demonstration of conformity with the relevant requirements in Annex I, - to carry out the 'specific procedures' referred to in Section 5 of Annex IX, - in the case of class B or C devices, to assess the technical documentation of devices selected on a representative basis, - to plan and periodically carry out appropriate surveillance audits and assessments, to carry out or request certain tests to verify the proper functioning of the quality management system and to perform unannounced on site audits, - relating to the sampling of devices verify that the manufactured device is in conformity with the technical documentation; such requirements shall define the relevant sampling criteria and testing procedure prior to sampling, - to evaluate and verify a manufacturer's compliance with relevant Annexes.
+- appropriately plan the conduct of each individual project, - ensure that the composition of the assessment teams is such that there is sufficient experience in relation to the technology concerned, and that there is continuous objectivity and independence, and to provide for rotation of the members of the assessment team at appropriate intervals. - specify the rationale for fixing time limits for completion of conformity assessment activities, - assess the manufacturer's technical documentation and the solutions adopted to meet the requirements laid down in Annex I, - review the manufacturer's procedures and documentation relating to the evaluation of pre-clinical aspects, - review the manufacturer's procedures and documentation relating to clinical evaluation, - address the interface between the manufacturer's risk management process and its appraisal and analysis of the pre-clinical and clinical evaluation and to evaluate their relevance for the demonstration of conformity with the relevant requirements in Annex I, - carry out the specific procedures referred to in Sections 5.2 to 5.4 of Annex IX, - in the case of class IIa or class IIb devices, assess the technical documentation of devices selected on a representative basis, - plan and periodically carry out appropriate surveillance audits and assessments, carry out or request certain tests to verify the proper functioning of the quality management system and to perform unannounced on site audits, - relating to the sampling of devices, verify that the manufactured device is in conformity with the technical documentation; such requirements shall define the relevant sampling criteria and testing procedure prior to sampling, - evaluate and verify a manufacturer's compliance with relevant Annexes.